vitor251093/Wine_AppImage_Builder/README.md

 The created AppImage will be inside the dist folder.
 If you need a 32-bit only AppImage, just use `build32.sh` instead.
 The arguments should still be the same.

-If you want to create an AppImage for a CrossOver version, you need to also add a secondary version, which will be used as reference to download the required dependencies, like the example below:
+If you want to create an AppImage for a CrossOver or Proton build, you need to also add a secondary version, which will be used as reference to download the required dependencies, like the example below:

 ```
 ./build.sh crossover 21.2.0 stable 6.0.4
+./build.sh proton 7.25 stable 6.0.4
 ```